pr3y/Bruce/README.md

 # Bruce

 Bruce is meant to be a versatile ESP32 firmware that supports a ton of offensive features focusing to facilitate on Red Team operations.
-It also supports m5stack products and works great with Cardputer and Sticks.
+It also supports m5stack products and works great with Cardputer, Sticks and M5Cores.

 # Discord Server
 * Contact us in our [Discord Server](https://discord.gg/WJ9XF9czVT).